-All well-conditioned muscles have greater flexibility than do weak ones and pelvic floor muscles are no exception.
-The unfounded belief that well-toned pelvic floor muscles may become too inflexible to facilitate childbirth, or that strong muscles make tearing more likely may deter some women from doing Kegel exercises.
+All well-conditioned muscles have greater Flexibility than do weak ones and Pelvic floor muscles are no exception.
+The unfounded belief that well-Tone Pelvic floor muscles may become too inflexible to facilitate childbirth, or that strong muscles make tearing more likely may deter some women from doing Kegel exercises.
 In fact, the opposite is true.
-Muscle weakness and atrophy decreases flexibility and increases your risks for pelvic floor problems.
+Muscle weakness and atrophy decreases Flexibility and increases your risks for Pelvic floor problems.
 The desire to avoid the discomforts from injuries to this sensitive area provides a potent incentive to participate in a program designed to strengthen and protect these key muscles.

 Ways to Protect Your PC Muscles

-Using Kegel contractions after childbirth will increase blood flow to the pelvic floor and help speed healing.
-Contrary to what you might expect, exercising these muscles reduces pressure on episiotomy stitches and helps relieve perineum tenderness.
-These exercises will also help alleviate the discomfort of vulva edema, hemorrhoids, and anal fissures.
+Using Kegel contraction after childbirth will increase blood flow to the Pelvic floor and help speed healing.
+Contrary to what you might expect, exercising these muscles reduces pressure on stitches and helps relieve Perineum tenderness.
+These exercises will also help alleviate the discomfort of vulva Edema , hemorrhoids, and anal fissures.

 For this exercise to be most effective, you need to close both the anal and vaginal sphincters, and lift the entire area up into your abdominal cavity just a little bit.